LassoSoft/LassoGuide/lasso_guide_source/databases/sql-data-sources.rst

    The `string->encodeSql` and `string->encodeSql92`  methods can only be used to sanitize data being used as SQL string data in the SQL expression.
-If you need to sanitize data being used as integer or decimal data, use those creator methods to ensure the object is of those types.
+If you need to sanitize data being used as integer or decimal data, use those creator methods to verify the object is of those types.
 To sanitize a date object, use the `date->format` method and make sure the format string doesn't contain invalid characters.
 If you need to use variables to specify database, table, or column names inside a SQL statement, then you will need to take